NoriginMedia/Norigin-Spatial-Navigation/README.md

 The choice depends on how often you are using transforms, and whether you want it to result into coordinates shift or not.
 Sometimes you would want element to be *visually* translated, but its coordinates to be calculated as it was before the translation.

+##### `shouldFocusDOMNode`: boolean (default: false)
+This flag makes the underlying _accessible_ DOM node to become focused as well.
+This is useful for [_accessible_](https://developer.mozilla.org/en-US/docs/Web/Accessibility) web applications.
+Note that it is the developer's responsibility to make the elements accessible!
+There are [many resources](https://www.google.com/search?q=web+accessibility) online on the subject.
+[HTML Semantics and Accessibility Cheat Sheet](https://webaim.org/resources/htmlcheatsheet/) is perhaps a good start, as it dives directly into the various html tags and how it complies with accessibility.
+Non-accessible tags like `<div>` needs to have the [tabindex](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets) attribute set.
+Also consider `role` and `aria-label` attributes.
+But that depends on the application.

+The flag is ignored if `nativeMode` is set.

 ### `setKeyMap`
 Method to set custom key codes.
 I.e. when the device key codes differ from a standard browser arrow key codes.
 ```jsx